lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-Our application reporting it is loading the CPU plugin for the vehicledetection model:
+The application reporting that it is loading the CPU plugin for the vehicle detection model:

 ```bash
 [ INFO ] Loading Vehicle Detection model to the CPU plugin